gotouerina/Toy/README.md

 If not ,you can type 【conda install ParaFly】

+The python scripts can be used for anthor use,for example the tsv.sh for data download.

-The example file contains an example tsv file download from ENA(https://www.ebi.ac.uk/ena/browser/home),you can use the tsv.sh to test the script.
+The example file contains an example tsv file download from ENA(https://www.ebi.ac.uk/ena/browser/home),PRJNA842889